 The protein encoded by this gene is a member of the serine/threonine kinase family.
 This kinase contains a SH3 domain and a leucine zipper-basic motif.
 This kinase preferentially activates MAPK8/JNK kinase, and functions as a positive regulator of JNK signaling pathway.
 This kinase can directly phosphorylate, and activates IkappaB kinase alpha and beta, and is found to be involved in the transcription activity of NF-kappaB mediated by Rho family GTPases and CDC42. [provided by RefSeq, Jul 2008]

 GeneCards Summary for MAP3K11 Gene

 MAP3K11 (Mitogen-Activated Protein Kinase Kinase Kinase 11) is a Protein Coding gene.
-Among its related pathways are MAPK signaling pathway and MAPK signaling pathway.
-GO annotations related to this gene include protein homodimerization activity and protein serine/threonine kinase activity.
+Diseases associated with MAP3K11 include Comedo Carcinoma.
+Among its related pathways are RET signaling and Negative regulation of MAPK pathway.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and transferase activity, transferring phosphorus-containing groups.
 An important paralog of this gene is MAP3K9.